gadenbuie/epoxy/README.md

 Here’s an example using a small list containing data about a `movie` (expand the section below to see the full code for `movie`).
-We can use the inline styles to format the replacement text as we build up a description from this data.
+We can use the inline transformer to format the replacement text as we build up a description from this data.

 <details>